-BRENT D. BAIRD is 72, is a member of the Executive Committee and the Nomination, Compensation and Governance Committee and has been a director since 1983.
+BRENT D. BAIRD is 73, is a member of the Executive Committee and the Nomination, Compensation and Governance Committee and has been a director since 1983.

 Mr. Baird has been a private investor since prior to 2006.
 He is a director of M&T Bank and a member of its Executive and Trust and Investment Committees.
 Mr. Baird is a director of M&T Financial Corporation and a member of M&T Bank's Directors Advisory Council-New York City/Long Island Division.
-He is president of First Carolina Investors, Inc., a non-diversified investment company.
-Mr. Baird is also a director of Todd Shipyards Corporation and a member of its audit committee.
-He was formerly a director of First Carolina Investors, Inc., Merchants Group, Inc., Allied Healthcare Products, Inc. and Sun-Times Media Group, Inc.
+He was formerly a director of First Carolina Investors, Inc., Merchants Group, Inc., Allied Healthcare Products, Inc., Sun-Times Media Group, Inc. and Todd Shipyards Corporation.